CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

 - [ ] Displays a message for each condition:
   - [ ] Have an agent receive a gift in an empty slot.
   - [ ] Have an agent replace a gift in an existing slot.
-- [ ] Does NOT display a message for each condition:
+- [ ] Doesn't display a message for each condition:
   - [ ] An agent would receive a gift when they already have that gift.
   - [ ] An agent would receive a gift when that slot is locked with another gift.